cyplo/talks/crypto_basics/notes.md

 # history and motivation
 * Ceasar's cipher
-quiz: any problems with this ?
+# quiz: any problems with this ?
-* problems with substitution ciohers - guesses?
+* problems with substitution ciphers - guesses?
 * problem1: prone to statistical analysis
 * problem2: no message integrity heck
 * problem3: no sender verification